 German Johnson – a large pink tomato that is really juicy and yummy.

 Mortgage Lifter – there's a great story about the name of this tomato I'll tell you at a cocktail party one of these days.
-For now, I'll say it tastes great and is very filling, a lovely juicy tomato that rates.
+For now, I'll say it tastes great and is not less filling, a lovely juicy tomato that rates.

 Persimmon – this is the largest tomato I've ever grown in West Los Angeles.
 One sliced tomato could fill two dinner plates with meaty orange/yellow slices.
 However, the six foot plus plants only gave me one tomato each!
 Way too much space even though they were the sweetest and tastiest tomato I've had the pleasure of growing.

 You'll notice I didn't include any of the Best Boy or Early Girl or other common hybrids.
 It is true they are productive and will give you a good crop of bright red fruits, but I think they are too acidic and have tough skin, so I don't grow them at all.
 There are so many delicious tomatoes in this world, to stick to those few seems silly to me.
-Check out Tomatomania (you can find it by searching the web) to find a lot of very unusual tomatoes to tempt your taste buds.
-Plant lots of basil at the same time you plant your tomatoes.
-Basil and marigolds make good companion plants for tomatoes.
+I grow my standards (San Marzano, Jaune Flammee, Black Plum and Garden Peach) but I always experiment with some new tomatoes every year!
+Plant lots of basil and marigolds at the same time you plant your tomatoes they make good companion plants.

 When transplanting tomatoes from it's container to the ground, set them deeper in the soil than they were in the container.
 This is a great exception to the rule (almost all other plants should be set in the ground at the same level they were in the container) because a tomato stem will sprout roots all along the stem that is in contact with the soil.
 If the soil is really cold however, you'll have to resort to a more advanced technique.
 Tomatoes, being a tropical plant, do not like cold soil and the deeper you go, the colder it gets (and stays colder longer), so don't dig deep to plant tomatoes.
 Instead, if you have long plants, dig a shallow trench and lay the plant in on its side, gently bending the top to an upright position.
 The plant isn't deep in cool soil and yet it gets to make a lot more roots from the buried stem.
 (If you planted the tomato straight on down, the soil would not be warmed for a lot longer and the sulking tomato plant would refuse to grow until the warmth was felt that much deeper in the soil.)